melyssadehart/Melyssa-Dehart-Writing-Sample-Portfolio/README.md

-# About the My Writing Repo
+# About the Writing Sample Portfolio

-This repository contains a collection of my writing, primarily consisting of pieces from Git and GitHub workshops, as well as my personal experiences utilizing these platforms.
+This repository contains a portfolio of my technical writing samples from previous employers.

-## Documentation types
+## Documentation Types

 My technical writing samples are categorized into the following documentation types: